 The U.S School Shooting Statistics Everyone Should Know

-Are you aware of these important U.S. school shooting statistics?
+As the school shooting epidemic becomes more of a danger in our country, are you aware of these important school shooting statistics?

 These efforts, taken by multiple organizations, have resulted in several valuable reports that provide a comprehensive— if somewhat overwhelming— look at school shooting data of the past.
 School officials and first responders should familiarize themselves with these statistics even as they maintain an all-hazards approach to emergency planning.